privacyidea/privacyidea/doc/configuration/useridresolvers.rst

  * mobile,
  * email.

+Nested attributes are also supported for this kind of response.
+We use [pydash deep path](https://pydash.readthedocs.io/en/latest/deeppath.html) for parsing it.

+Therefore, your response mapping would be:

+   { "username": "{Username}", "email": "{Email}", "phone": "{Phone_Numbers.Phone} }

 Often, APIs are not RESTful (i.e. always returns 200 OK even if it fails).
 For this you can use ``Special error handling`` input:

 Example: